Federal Funding Programs

 In 2021, the Michigan Department of Transportation received $5.2 million on behalf of Thumb Area Transit (TAT) in rural Huron County to replace an undersized, aging transit facility with a centrally located LEED-certified maintenance, operations, and administrative center to improve transit services and maintain its new battery-electric bus fleet.
 The facility will include electric bus charging equipment and other infrastructure to allow TAT to provide reliable transportation across its 836-square-mile service area while improving air quality.

-- Eligible electric mobility activities: Public transportation charging, transit vehicle acquisition
+- Eligible EV activities: Public transportation charging, vehicle acquisition

 - Eligible applicants: